 - Excavation work can sometimes cause an accidental water pipeline break or similar problem.
 As required by the Hillsborough County Health Department, instructions for a precautionary boil water notice will be issued for any water service interruption.

 Cost & Funding

 The $65 million construction project is being funded by Newland Communities and Hillsborough County.

 All right of way acquisition is being processed and paid for by Hillsborough County.
 The bridge construction at the Alafia River and Bloomingdale Intersection improvements are also funded by Hillsborough County.
 All other design and construction costs related to the project will be funded by Newland Communities.

-Construction is expected to begin in mid-2018 and be finished within 36 months.
+Construction is expected to begin in fall 2018 and be finished within 36 months.